oldsspecial/super-sniffle/.memory-bank/progress.md

 ## What's In Progress
 (No active development items at the moment)

-## Current Status: Codebase Refactoring Complete! 🚀
+## Current Status: OPTIONAL MATCH Implemented! ✅

 **Recent Achievements**:
-1. Implemented operator overloading for intuitive path construction
-2. Enhanced path() function to accept mixed pattern types
-3. Added WHERE condition chaining for paths
+1. Implemented OPTIONAL MATCH clause with comprehensive tests
-4. Verified all unit tests pass (including new operator tests)
+2. Verified all unit tests pass (including new OPTIONAL MATCH tests)
-5. Updated memory bank documentation
+3. Updated memory bank documentation

 ### What Works Now ✅
 - **Expression System**: Complete operator overloading for WHERE conditions